 Joyful Revolution: Poverty, Social Justice and the Story of Mary Rabagliati

-A new book published by the Lutterworth Press, and available at this link, recounts the biography of one of the co-founders of ATD Fourth World, Mary Rabagliati (1942-1992), who was born in Guildford.
+On 4 November, the London School of Economics hosted the launch of a new book published by the Lutterworth Press, and available at this link.
+Joyful Revolution recounts the biography of one of the co-founders of ATD Fourth World, Mary Rabagliati (1942-1992).

 At the age of 20, Mary quit a secretarial job in London to move to an emergency housing camp in France without running water or any sanitation facilities.
 It was 1962 when, amongst that bleak squalor and deprivation, she began a lifelong commitment to anti-poverty work and fighting for the human rights of people on the margins of society, working towards a vision that no one should have to live a life trapped by poverty.